When is Ramadan in Canada 2021:

-Are you looking for when is ramadan 2018 in Canada or date of ramadan 2018.
+Are you looking for when is Ramadan in Canada or starting date of Ramadan 2021 in Canada..
+You have come to the right place.

-Ramadan 2018 in Dubai will start on Wednesday, 16th May and end on the 14th or 15th of June depending on the sighting of the moon.
+Ramadan 2021 in Canada will begin in Monday, 12th April and end in 12th of May depending on the sighting of the moon.

 Abdullah ibn `Amr reported that the Messenger of Allah (saw), said: “The fast and the Qur’an are two intercessors for the servant of Allah on the Day of Resurrection.
 The fast will say: ‘O Lord, I prevented him from his food and desires during the day.
 Let me intercede for him.’
 The Qur’an will say: ‘I prevented him from sleeping at night.
 Let me intercede for him.’
 And their intercession will be accepted.”
 [Imam Ahmad]